Gabe-Real/Rtuuy-discord/bin/main/org/quiltmc/community/logs/plugins/powergems/README.md

 ## Integration

-These processors are automatically registered in the main bot application and will process any logs that contain PowerGems-related messages, providing helpful feedback to server administrators trying to troubleshoot issues.
+These processors are automatically registered in the main bot application (`App.kt`) and will process any logs that contain PowerGems-related messages, providing helpful feedback to server administrators trying to troubleshoot issues.

 ## Supported Log Patterns